hyperledgendary/contract-as-a-service/README.md

 You'll be able to use the `kubectl` command now, and the K8S Ansible tasks later will also work without needing a separate API key.

-### Additional tools

-- Nodejs (version 12+).
-Suggested you use `nvm` for this
-- To make it easy to run the `ansible-playbook` commands, they have been put into a justfile - download [just here](https://github.com/casey/just#pre-built-binaries).
-Very similar syntax to make, but just files will automatically read the `.env` file for api keys, and doesn't echo these to the console.
-If you don't wish to use this, `cat justfile` and copy the playbook commands.
-- Docker for building the containers
-- There are a couple of NodeJS utilities needed (will install those as needed below)

 ### Hyperledger Fabric Peer Commands
 You'll need to have a copy of the Fabric Peer Commands.
 To help there's a script `getPeer.sh` that can get them for you.